 - Constituents who match the information entered will be displayed in the lower half of your search screen.
 Double-click to select the appropriate constituent, or click once to select and press Enter.

-- The selected constituent's name will now appear next to the Constituent button.
+- The selected constituent's name will now appear next to the Constituent button as a hyperlink.

 - To ensure that you have added the relationship correctly, Salsa CRM includes an Important Note on the lower portion of the panel.
 As you define the relationship, the information regarding the relationship will appear in bold typeface to ensure that you have added the relationship correctly.

 Acknowledgment Recipient allows you to assign a constituent as the person to whom acknowledgment letters will be sent.
 For instance, if you receive a donation in memory of Jane Smith, you can assign another constituent, such as her husband, John Smith to receive letters informing him that a gift has been received in his wife’s memory.
 The Acknowledgment Wizard makes this an easy way of ensuring everyone is thanked properly.